Sing It Back

 "Sing It Back" is a song written and performed by Irish-English electronic music duo Moloko (Róisín Murphy and Mark Brydon).
 It first appeared in its original version on Moloko's second album, I Am Not a Doctor (1998); it was released as a single on 8 March 1999, reaching number 45 on the UK Singles Chart.
 The song experienced chart success after it was remixed by DJ Boris Dlugosch, peaking at number four in the UK in September 1999.
 Murphy had started writing the lyrics while clubbing in New York City, and knew the song was at heart a dance track, but the group wanted to record it in a different artistic fashion for its album version.

-Together with their record company they had commissioned mixes by Todd Terry (who had turned Everything But the Girl's "Missing" into an international club anthem).
-Moloko were not satisfied with the Terry mix and had to convince their label Echo Records to put out the Dlugosch version instead.
-The remixed version was eventually featured on over 100 compilations, and was later added on Moloko's third album, Things to Make and Do, after hitting the top ten on the UK Singles Chart.
-In 1999 it reached number one on the US dance chart.
+Together with their record company they commissioned mixes by Todd Terry (who had turned Everything But the Girl's "Missing" into an international hit).
+Moloko was not satisfied with the Terry mix and had to convince their label Echo Records to put out the Dlugosch version instead.
+The remixed version was eventually featured on over 100 compilations.
+It was later added on Moloko's third album, Things to Make and Do, after hitting the top ten on the UK Singles Chart.
+In 1999, it reached number one on the US Billboard Dance Club Play chart.
+Its music video was directed by Dawn Shadforth.
 As a form of barter for the remix, Moloko vocalist Róisín Murphy later co-wrote and appeared on Dlugosch's "Never Enough" single, starring in the video for that release as well.

 Critical reception

-Scottish newspaper Aberdeen Press and Journal viewed "Sing It Back" as a "Balearic hit".
+Scottish Aberdeen Press and Journal viewed "Sing It Back" as a "Balearic hit".
 In her review of the I Am Not a Doctor album, Heather Phares from AllMusic described it as a "techno torch song".
-A reviewer from Daily Record said it is "their best single since 1996's Fun For Me".
+Daily Record named it their best single since 1996's "Fun for Me".
 Stevie Chick from NME wrote, "Róisín Murphy, it must be said, has a remarkable voice, a chalky, skewed howl which can twist into a purr, a cry or a sexy growl.
 On 'Sing It Back', she's cast as Eartha Kitt, all unquenchable lust, sly, coquettish snarls, a luxuriant, lingering sigh.
 What a shame it's wasted on some of the limpest, radio-friendly handbag tedium ever put on wax."